RaghubirChimni/mix-it/README.md

 ## Try Mix-It!

 Get started with Mix It! and embark on a flavorful journey through the world of cocktails.
 Cheers to endless possibilities!
+Start by cloning this repo, and running 'npx expo start'.